nelvadas/microservices-with-openshift/README.md

 The lab series is organized around the folowing items

-* [Lab 1](./lab1/): Building and Running  a SpringBoot/MongoDB Microservice Application on Openshift using Source 2 Image processes.
+* [Lab 1](./lab1/): Building and Running  a SpringBoot/MongoDB Microservice Application on Openshift using S2i.
 * [Lab 2](./lab2/): Creating Reusable Application Templates
 * [Lab 3](./lab3/): Continuous Integration and Delivery with Jenkins Pipelines
 * [Lab 4](./lab4/): Circuit Breaker Pattern